aocattleya/Archive/README.md

 ### Association

-- has_many : images
+- has_many :images
-- has_many : comments
+- has_many :comments
-- has_many : likes
+- has_many :likes
-- has_many : orders
+- has_many :orders
-- belongs_to : user
+- belongs_to :user
-- belongs_to : category
+- belongs_to :category
-- belongs_to : brand
+- belongs_to :brand

 ## addresses テーブル